A German Immigrant Girl Shares Her Adventure

 Then never had aught to ruffle my temper, and I was so pleased to see him and was so happy by the affectionate caresses he bestowed upon me that he seldom saw occasion to reprove me.

-And in this way, time passed until I became old enough to have a governess.
+And this way, time passed until I became old enough to have a governess.
 But I became so accustomed to having my wish a law that I frequently used to have severe difficulties with her.

 I meant to follow this advice, and I then thought I did—though I now see that I did not as I ought—for there was nothing I would not have done to please my good, kind, indulgent father.